The first thing that comes to mind for a lot of people when they think about selling is the “pushy used car salesperson.”

 But just because I see that they “need” my help, doesn’t mean that they want it.
 They might be unaware of the ineffectiveness of what they’re doing (or in denial) – or maybe this problem simply isn’t important enough for them to address at this time.

 I might get their Attention – but if there’s no Interest or no Desire – they are not potential clients.
-Not even for my free offer.
-(Which you can get here: how to answer the dreaded what do you do question.)
+Not even for a free offer.

 Perhaps you’ve been in a situation where someone is trying to sell you something you may need, but don’t want?